 Please contact us, so we can learn more about your interests and arrange a visit with the Roundtable.

 The Roundtable's first official meeting was in November 2015, but the group has been collaborating and working together for quite some time.

 Does the Roundtable have any events coming up that I might be able to attend?

-In October of 2019, MITRE anticipates an Industry Day that features the Roundtable.
+Yes, MITRE anticipates our annual Industry Day that features the Roundtable in Fall 2020.
 The event will be open to all government guests, along with select industry non-members.
+Additionally, we are hosting an Industry Distinguished Speaker series, and information about events is posted on the MITRE calendar, and the Roundtable website.
 If you are interested in visiting the Roundtable in the meantime, please contact the Roundtable Director and Chair, Dr. Angela O’Hanlon.

 Is Government Involved in the Working Groups?

 Yes.
 Industry and government work together to advance mutual priorities and interests; government may provide requirements, guidance, and goals.
 The Roundtable is engaged and working with multiple government organizations, such as the US Air Force and US Army.

 Is Government Involved in the Roundtable Meetings?

 Government may visit meetings to share their mission priorities and discuss how industry might effectively work with them.